-Zaki Valiyev (tar) was born in Ganja, Azerbaijan.
+Zaki Valiyev (Tar) was born in Ganja, Azerbaijan.
 He studied at the Ganja Music College and received a bachelor's degree at the Azerbaijan National Conservatory.
 He is a member of the Alim Qasimov Ensemble, with whom he has toured extensively.

-Georgy Valtchev (violin) has appeared as soloist, recitalist, and chamber musician throughout the US, Europe, and Asia.
-Originally from Plovdiv, Bulgaria, he came to the US in 1992 as a scholarship student of Dorothy Delay and Masao Kawasaki at The Juilliard School, where he ultimately earned his bachelor's and master's degrees.
+Georgy Valtchev (Violin) has appeared as soloist, recitalist, and chamber musician throughout the United States, Europe, and Asia.
+Originally from Plovdiv, Bulgaria, he came to the United States in 1992 as a scholarship student of Dorothy Delay and Masao Kawasaki at The Juilliard School, where he ultimately earned his bachelor's and master's degrees.
 He has been heard as soloist with orchestras in Bangor, Baton Rouge, Boston, Chicago, Dallas, Miami, New York, New Jersey, in his native Bulgaria, and throughout Japan.
-Since 2011, Mr. Valtchev has been a guest concertmaster of the London Philharmonic Orchestra, As a chamber musician he has appeared in New York's Carnegie Hall, Alice Tully Hall, and 92nd Street Y; the Kennedy Center in Washington, DC; Chicago's Cultural Center; the Royal Carre Theatre in Amsterdam: the Barbican Centre in London: and the Guangzhou Opera House in China.
-He has been featured in international music festivals such as Mostly Mozart at Lincoln Center, Beethoven Festival at Bard College, Sofia Music Weeks, Varna Summer and Appolonia in Bulgaria, and Bastad Chamber Music Festival in Sweden.
-Mr. Valtchev is a founding member of Bulgarian Concert Evenings in New York.
+Since 2011 Valtchev has been a quest concertmaster of the London Philharmonic Orchestra.
+As a chamber musician he has appeared in New York's Carnegie Hall, Alice Tully Hall, 92nd Street Y, the Kennedy Center in Washington, D.C., Chicago's Cultural Center, the Royal Carre Theatre in Amsterdam, the Barbican Centre in London, and the Guangzhou Opera House in China.
+He has been featured in international music festivals such as Mostly Mozart at Lincoln Center, Beethoven Festival at Bard College, Sofia Music Weeks, Varna Summer and Appolonia in Bulgaria, and Bastad Chamber Music Festival in Sweden, Valtchev is a founding member of Bulgarian Concert Evenings in New York.

-Noah Vinson is originally from Springfield, Illinois, and received his BA in dance from Columbia College Chicago.
-He was named one of Dance Magazine's "Dancer on the Rise" in 2009 and assisted Mark Morris in the creation of his most recent work for Houston Ballet, The Letter V, which premiered in May 2015.
+Noah Vinson is originally from Springfield, Illinois, and received his B.A. in dance from Columbia College Chicago.
+He was named a Dance Magazine Dancer on the Rise in 2009 and assisted Mark Morris in the creation of his most recent work for Houston Ballet The Letter V, which premiered in May 2015.
 He began dancing with MMDG in 2002 and became a company member in 2004.